-Rescuers searching for victims of Iran building collapse
+Many still missing at site of deadly Iran building collapse

-TEHRAN, Iran (AP) — Rescue teams worked through the night to try and reach trapped firefighters and other victims after a commercial building collapsed in Iran’s capital and killed at least 30 firefighters.
+TEHRAN, Iran (AP) — Rescue teams in the Iranian capital worked through the night and into the day Friday to try and reach firefighters and other victims believed to be under the rubble of a commercial building that collapsed in Tehran the previous day.

-Scores of workers and dozens of trucks were searching the ruins Friday, a day after a historic high-rise building in the heart of Tehran caught fire and later collapsed.
+Iranian officials have yet to offer definitive casualty figures for the disaster.
+Iran’s state-run Press TV reported on Thursday that 30 firefighters had been killed, without elaborating.

-The building was home to more than 500 garment and clothing workshops, their offices and warehouses, and was full of chemical materials, authorities said.
-Thursday’s disaster stunned the city and firefighters and others openly wept on the streets, holding each other for support.
-Dozens of people lined up to donate blood.
+Later Thursday, Tehran Mayor Mohammad Bagher Ghalibaf said more than 20 firefighters had been killed and promised further updates.
+Ghalibaf also said there were no civilians inside the building at the time of the collapse, though witnesses said people had slipped through a police cordon to try and save their valuables inside the burning building.

 Most Read Stories